home-assistant/home-assistant.io/source/_integrations/flux_led.markdown

 ha_dhcp: true
 ---

-The Flux LED integration supports several brands of switches, bulbs, and controllers that use the same protocol and have the HF-LPB100 chipset in common.
-Chances are high that your bulb or controller (eg. WiFi LED CONTROLLER) will work with this integration if you can control the device with the MagicHome app.
+The Magic Home (aka Flux LED) integration supports several brands of smart sockets, LED bulbs, and LED controllers that use the same protocol over WiFi.
+If you can control your device with the MagicHome app, and it is listed as supported below, this integration can control the device.

-This integration will provide local control over your LED lights/strips and can be configured to auto-scan your network for controllers or for you to manually configure individual lights by their IP address.

 Example of bulbs: